Step-by-step lab: creating users, OUs, security groups, and group memberships using PowerShell

 Prerequisite (Run Once)

-Ensure the Active Directory module is available:
+Verify that the Active Directory PowerShell module is available:

 Run: